Amber Alert myths dispelled: Explaining expiry times, parental abductions and more

 TORONTO -- It was standard practice for an Amber Alert to expire even though the five Ontario children whose disappearance prompted it had not been found, police say.

-The alert was issued Tuesday afternoon, for five children who had allegedly been abducted by their father.
+The alert was issued Tuesday afternoon, for five children from Niagara Region who had allegedly been abducted by their father.

-Niagara Regional Police say the five MacDermid siblings – 14-year-old Magnus, 13-year-old Eska, 11-year-old Sovereign, 10-year-old Mattias and five-year-old Evalyn – are believed to have been taken from their family home by 49-year-old Ian MacDermid.

-He lives in the community of Jordan in Lincoln, Ont., which is located approximately 50 kilometres east of Hamilton.
-Although he and the siblings' mother lived together, police alleged that MacDermid was contravening a temporary custody order by failing to return the children.
+- The children whose disappearance sparked the alert have been found.
+Get the latest from CTV News Toronto

-Police said late Tuesday night that although the children had not been found, the alert had expired.
+Police said late Tuesday night that although the children had not been found at that point, the alert had expired.
+The expiry meant, among other things, that emergency messages were no longer displayed on highway signs and radio and television channels.
 This prompted widespread confusion on social media, with many people questioning why the alert was not being continued.

 "How could an Amber Alert 'expire' if the children or the person responsible for taking them haven't been located?" one Twitter user asked.

+The exact expiry time depends on the circumstances of the case.
+If an alert is issued late at night, it may be extended into the following morning to ensure people who were asleep see it when they wake up.

-"The Amber Alert completed its goal in notifying the community and bringing attention to the matter," police spokesperson Const.
+"The Amber Alert completed its goal in notifying the community and bringing attention to the matter," Niagara Regional Police spokesperson Const.
 Phil Gavin told CTVNews.ca via email Wednesday.

 "It is then the responsibility of the respective police service to continue to raise the alarm and put out messaging."